intellerce/controlanimate/README.md

 Similarly you can use the negative sign (-) to reduce the weight or use weights below 1.
 Please refer to https://github.com/damian0815/compel/blob/main/Reference.md for more info.

-## A Few Results
+## Results
 ...

 ## Known Issues
 This is an initial release so please expect some potential bugs and issues.
-Currently memory optimization using xformers does not work properly and leads to some unclear errors so it is disabled in this release.
+Currently, memory optimizations using xformers does not work properly and leads to some unclear errors.
+So it has been partially disabled in this release (for the Motion Modules).
-The code was tested on Linux and will not work on Windows currently (at least the FFMPEGProcessor needs to be updated).
+The code was tested on Linux and will not work on Windows currently (at least the FFMPEGProcessor needs to be modified).

 ## Todo
 - [x] GitHub Release